Calqulate.NET

 5

-Note: These errors can raise your readings artificially by 10–20 mmHg.
+Note: These errors can raise your readings artificially by 10 to 20 mmHg, leading to unnecessary anxiety.

 Your Heart Health Matters

-Knowledge is the first step in prevention.
 By tracking your blood pressure and understanding what the levels mean, you are taking a proactive step toward a longer, healthier life.
+Share your saved records with your primary care physician to make informed decisions about your health.

 Frequently Asked Questions